Dream-Falls/AnalyticaX/README.md

 ## Model Used
 BaggingClassifier with XGBoostClassifier as the base estimator
 ## Key Points
+* Tackled the feature columns' missing values.
-* Addressed class imbalance
+* Addressed the taget variables' class imbalance.
 * Two separate models are instantiated using BaggingClassifier with XGBoostClassifier as the base estimator for each target variable.
 * Implemented hyperparameter tuning using Stratified RandomizedSearchCV and Stratified GridSearchCV.
 * The best hyperparameters are directly used in the [code](https://github.com/Dream-Falls/AnalyticaX/blob/main/Source_code.py).
 * Utilizes ROC AUC for evaluation within each model.
-  Additionally, we calculate an overall ROC AUC by    combining both models' predictions, providing a comprehensive assessment of performance.
+Additionally, we calculated an overall ROC AUC by combining both models' predictions, providing a comprehensive assessment of performance.
 ## Results
 The mean ROC AUC scores for each target variable and the overall score are summarized below:
    *  H1N1 vaccine: Mean ROC AUC score = 0.8415